zinic/crawl/core.md

 The number of health points a character can convert into energy points is limited by the character's energy point pool size.
 You may not convert health points into more energy points than a character has room in their energy point pool.

+Lastly, any EP derived from Maximum Effort may be used for attack **only once per-turn**.
+This restirction **does not apply** for using EP derived from Maximum Effort to effect defenses or to concentrate using a non-attack skill.

 #### Using Aspect Skills